Minhaj0/MultiLabel-Classification-For-Github-Issues/README.md

-We've uploaded some large files to our Google Drive due to size limitations.
+We've uploaded some large files to our Amazon S3 bucket due to size limitations.
 You can access them through the following link:

-Drive Link: (drive.google.com/your-drive-link)

 Feel free to download and use these files as needed.